 On December 26, 2006, Gerald Ford, the 38th President of the United States died in Rancho Mirage, CA. The next day I received an email from a reporter from the Winter Haven News Chief who found out I had an occasion to meet President Ford when I was a reporter in central Florida.
-This is what appeared in the paper.
+After a very nice phone interview, this is what appeared in the paper.

 Former Polk Radio News Reporter Interviewed Ford In 1980s